yoko-yamanouchi/APICSS/README.md

 **Traditional approach**

-- "Class name should contain a semantic phrase to prepare for changing the style in the future."
+- "Class name should be a semantic phrase to prepare for changing the style in the future."

 **New approach**